skydoves/flow-operators/README.md

 )
 ```

-By using a delegate property, the data is loaded only when the first subscription occurs, preventing the unnecessary immediate execution of tasks and avoiding unintended side effects that might arise from `ViewModel.init()` or `LaunchedEffect`.
+By using a property, the data is loaded only when the first subscription occurs, preventing the unnecessary immediate execution of tasks and avoiding unintended side effects that might arise from `ViewModel.init()` or `LaunchedEffect`.
 However, another challenge arises: you may need to reload the data due to scenarios like refreshing, recovering from errors during the initial load, or other reasons.
 In such cases, you can seamlessly restart the upstream flow using `RestartableStateFlow`.

 ```kotlin
 class MainViewModel(mainRepository: MainRepository) : ViewModel() {